Skip to content

 Susan McKenzie, President

-Susan McKenzie is a lifelong communications and fundraising professional, having held numerous senior fundraising roles, including major gift fundraising and the strategic planning and implementation or fundraising plans for large organizations that include universities, hospitals, non-profits, and other charities.
+Susan McKenzie is a lifelong communications and fundraising professional, having held numerous senior fundraising roles.
+These roles include major gift fundraising and the strategic planning and implementation or fundraising plans for large organizations that include universities, hospitals, non-profits, and other charities.
 She holds a Master of Arts in English from the University of Waterloo.

-Sue is a kidney patient who received a kidney transplant from her sister-in-law in 2010.
-Her lived experience as a kidney patient has translated into a deep passion for improving the care that kidney patients and donors receive and increasing access to kidney transplant for those who need one.
-As such, Sue has dedicated herself as an advocate for kidney and transplant patients, and an experienced patient research partner.
+Sue received a kidney transplant from her sister-in-law in 2010.
+Her lived experience as a kidney patient translates into a deep passion for improving the care that kidney patients and donors receive and increasing access to kidney transplant for those who need one.
+As such, Sue dedicated herself as an advocate for kidney and transplant patients.
 She is the Co-Founder and Chair of the Transplant Ambassador Program and holds the positions of President of the Kidney Patient and Donor Alliance Canada and the Renal Patient and Donor Foundation Canada as well.

-Sue has been a patient partner co-author on 13 published papers since 2017 and provided advice and support for numerous other research and implementation projects in the hopes that kidney-related health care systems improve their care and access for kidney patients across Canada.
+As a patient partner co-author published in 13 peer-reviewed papers since 2017, Sue provides advice and support for numerous other research and implementation projects.
+She hopes that kidney-related health care systems improve their care and access for kidney patients across Canada.

 Brent Cheal